 We can certainly compare this with the two girls lying in such a way that one is a flipped version of the other.

 The forest ranger had just told the lonely Wendy to keep the radio on and, cutting her off when she obviously desired to speak, said if she had any problems to call "us", that "us" echoing the letters U and S to either side of the tree in the forest ranger emblem.
 In the next scene, Danny, also lonely, cuts around the hotel's corner and sees the Grady girls who invite him to come and "play with us" for ever and ever and ever--and what is a child's version of heaven but to play for ever and ever?

-What we have here with Danny's seeing the girls is a re-expression of Wendy's calling up the forest rangers on the ham radio, her loneliness and her desire for community.
+Danny's seeing the girls is a re-expression of Wendy's speaking with the forest ranger on the ham radio, her loneliness and her desire for community.

 The following notes on the web from a class of Rav Soloveichik addresses "as above, so below" in relationship to Jacob's Ladder and the Sabbath: